AguaClara/aguaclara_tutorial/docs/source/atom-and-markdown/markdown-basics.rst

 #.
 Click on one of the ``*.md`` files in the left Project pane to open it.
 #.
 Press ``Ctrl + Shift + M`` to open a formatted preview on the right.

-   * If a preview didn't show up, review the instructions on `installing Atom <https://github.com/AguaClara/aguaclara_tutorial/wiki/Installing-Software-Tools>`_.
+   * If a preview didn't show up, review the instructions on :ref:`installing-on-macos` or :ref:`installing-on-windows`.

 All Markdown files must be **text files with the** ``.md`` **file extension**.
 All of the text files within the ``aguaclara_tutorial`` repository are already Markdown files.